veterinarium/slate/source/includes/_inventory.md

 # Inventory Items

-The are the `inventoryitems` and `inventoryitem` objects used to import inventory from EMR to SFS.
+There are the `inventoryitems` and `inventoryitem` objects used to import inventory from EMR to SFS.

 ## The inventoryitems object